 If you didn't find what you were looking for, try a new search!

 Real-time reporting is a very crucial feature for all type of software tests.
 Bug fixing activities and improvements are planned based on the findings in detailed reports.
 This is also valid for any type of performance tests.
 Critical optimizations and changes are applied at different levels such as code, infrastructure or technological based on the reports generated.
+In this post, you will learn how to use enhanced real-time reporting with JMeter.
 JMeter supported basic raw formatted data in CSV and XML format up to version 3.0.
 You had to use a third-party tool to create fancy reports prior to [...]

 One of the most sophisticated JMeter built-in components is BeanShell.
 It understands Java syntax and adds scripting capabilities such as loose types, commands, and method closures.
 If your test case is unusual, and implementing it using integrated JMeter components is difficult or impossible, BeanShell might be a great way to fulfill your goals.
+In this post, you will learn this great way, namely how to use BeanShell.
 BeanShell entities in JMeter have access to both internal JMeter APIs and any external classes loaded into the JMeter classpath (be sure to drop required jars into your JMeter installation's /lib/ext folder [...]